vic-ma/howtodismantle.github.io/_posts/2024-05-26-Unlocking-Microsofts-Dataverse-with-Peakboard.md

 In this article, we will cover a step-by-step guide on how to access Dataverse entities.
 The tricky part is the authentication process.
 In general, accessing the Dataverse data with a regular username and password is possible, but definitely not recommended.
 In this article, we will register an app in a Microsoft Entra directory and then use this app to access the data.
 This is much better than using a username and password.

-## Installing the extension
+## Install the Dynamics extension

-Peakboard doesn't support the Dataverse access natively, so we have to install the Dynamics extension first by clicking on Manage Extension and choose the Dynamics Extension.
-After restarting the Peakboard Designer the list is available to be used.
-The naming is rather confusing and not pefectly accurate.
-This has historic reasons.
+Peakboard doesn't natively support Dataverse, so we have to install the Dynamics extension first.
+We click on **Manage Extension** and choose the Dynamics extension.
+After restarting Peakboard Designer, the list is available to be used.

+The naming is rather confusing and not completely accurate, due to historic reasons.
 To be more precise we can say, that this is a 'Dataverse' extension and what we query is an 'entity list'.

 ![image](/assets/2024-05-26/010.png)